SumiSastri/music-catalog/README.md

-Full stack app with the MERN (mongoDb-Express-React-Node) stack Using React-Redux as a predictable state-container
+MERN (mongoDb-Express-React-Node) stack
+- This app lifts state from React class components, to the react-redux store
+- While redux may not be the best method to handle state, the learning objective is to understand how state works for SPA's both with react class components and with react-redux as a more predictable container for state.

 ## SCAFFOLDING -server side
 - mkdir inventory-app